gogs/docs/en-US/features/authentication.md

 # Authentication

 Gogs supports authentication by various external sources.
 Currently supported are: LDAP, SMTP, PAM, and GitHub.
-Sources can be configured in **Admin Panel - Authentication Sources**, or using configuration files in `custom/conf/auth.d`.
+Sources can be configured in **Admin Panel - Authentication Sources**, or (starting from `0.11.45.0412`) using configuration files in `custom/conf/auth.d`.

 ## Using configuration files

-Files with the suffix `.conf` under `custom/conf/auth.d` will be recognized as authentication sources.
+Since version `0.11.45.0412`, files with the suffix `.conf` under `custom/conf/auth.d` will be recognized as authentication sources.
 An example for each of the supported sources can be found [here](https://github.com/gogs/gogs/tree/master/conf/auth.d).

 Authentication sources defined via configuration files appear in the **Admin Panel - Authentication Sources** just like sources created via the web interface.